dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

   extra `histdatacom[temporal]` remains accepted for migration-era install scripts.

-Temporal executable not bundled:
+Temporal executable unavailable:

-- Symptom: `doctor` reports `executable_bundled: false`, or start cannot find a packaged executable.
+- Symptom: `doctor` reports `executable_bundled: false`, or start cannot find a packaged or cached executable.
-- Fix: install a platform wheel that bundles the current platform executable, or pass `--executable /path/to/temporal` for development and operator tests.
+- Fix: after #250, pre-seed the verified runtime cache or allow first-run provisioning.
+Until then, pass `--executable /path/to/temporal` or install an offline/private bundled artifact for development and operator tests.

 Sidecar unavailable: